 Under the form options, under the tab Advanced, the default priority on profile data must be set - this is the case in the rain.

 Create a new e-mail and link the form in the e-mail.
-You can find more information about this under: Integrating Web Forms on the Website or in the eMailing
+You can find more information about this under: Embedding of web forms

 Enter the integration URL of the form in the link.